nestybox/sysbox-ee/docs/system-containers.md

   software that you want, from a single binary to a full blown system with systemd, multiple apps, ssh server, docker, etc.

-* Portability: the system container can run on bare-metal or in a cloud VM, in a high-end server or low-end device.
+* Portable: the system container can run on bare-metal or in a cloud VM, in a high-end server or low-end device.
 It's not tied to a given hypervisor but rather to Linux (which runs almost everywhere).